MantisVision/webUtils/README.md

 It is important to remember that data doesn't always flow sequentially like in the diagrams.
 In order to synchronize decoded data with the video, the data must be sometimes buffered or video paused (in case of ``RYSKUrl``), or some frames from the incoming stream have to be omitted.
-The latter happens in the case of RYSKStream, since this is most likely a realtime video and as such it can't be paused and wait for the proper data.
-It is therefore necessary for the third party developer using ``RYSKStream`` to provide encoded data with zero delay relatively to the video stream, otherwise the tearing due to the skipped frames will be visible.
+The latter happens in the case of ``RYSKStream``, since this is most likely a realtime video and as such it can't be paused and wait for the proper data.
+It is therefore necessary for the third party developer using ``RYSKStream`` to provide encoded data with a zero delay relatively to the video stream, otherwise the tearing due to the skipped frames will be visible.

 ![alt RYSKUrl flow](./docs/images/RYSKUrl_flow2.png)